-In terms of assets Barclays’ “S&P 500 VIX Short-Term Futures” ETN is the leader in volatility ETFs currently with $1.6 billion under management.
+In terms of assets Barclays’ “S&P 500 VIX Short-Term Futures” ETN is among the leaders in volatility ETFs with around 500 million dollars under management.
 I suspect it’s also one of the leaders in investor confusion.

-Although VIX is in its formal name VXX doesn’t actually track the CBOE’s VIX index with any degree of precision.
-In fact it’s not unusual for VXX and VIX to move in opposite directions for a day or two.
-VXX can’t directly follow the VIX index, because nobody has figured out a way to cost effectively make a market in the VIX index.
+Although VIX is in its formal name VXXB doesn’t actually track the CBOE’s VIX index with any degree of precision.
+In fact, it’s not unusual for VXXB and VIX to move in opposite directions for a day or two.
+VXX can’t directly follow the VIX index because nobody has figured out a way to cost-effectively make a market in the VIX index.
 The best that can be done is to invest in VIX futures—which tend to have a mind of their own.

 VIX futures come in monthly series that expire the 3rd or 4th Wednesday morning of each month.
 The next VIX future series to expire is called the first or near month and its settlement value is determined by a special calculation that closely corresponds to the opening quote of the VIX index on expiration day.
 This is the only linkage between all the various series of VIX futures to the VIX index—a once a month synchronization point with the just expired future.
 It’s much worse than a stopped clock—which is right twice a day.

-Just holding contracts for one futures expiration month at a time would give VXX a variable maturity.
-To provide a constant maturity Barclays executes a daily roll of first and second month contracts, gradually reducing the number of first month contracts until they are all sold right before they expire.
+Just holding contracts for one futures expiration month at a time would give VXXB a variable maturity.
+To provide a constant maturity Barclays executes a daily roll of first and second-month contracts, gradually reducing the number of first-month contracts until they are all sold right before they expire.
 Barclays describes this process as providing a “constant weighted average maturity of one month.”

-When the near month VIX futures contract expires it closely matches the VIX index value—the 30 day estimate.
-But on that day VXX has 100% rolled over to the successor VIX futures contracts that have another 30 calendar days before they expire—so VXX is really providing a weighted maturity volatility expectation of 60 days, not 30.
+When the near month VIX futures contract expires it closely matches the VIX index value—the 30-day estimate.
+But on that day VXXB has 100% rolled over to the successor VIX futures contracts that have another 30 calendar days before they expire—so VXXB is really providing a weighted maturity volatility expectation of 60 days, not 30.

-A longer effective maturity would at least partially explain VXX’s tendency to move about 50% of the VIX index daily moves on average.
+A longer effective maturity would at least partially explain VXXB’s tendency to move about 50% of the VIX index daily moves on average.
 Longer term volatility expectations are less volatile.

-The chart below shows the historical volatility (22 trading days) of the VIX index compared to the historical volatility of VXX and my synthesized mix of first and second month (M1/M2) VIX futures that I believe corresponds to a 60 day expectation of volatility.
+The chart below shows the historical volatility (22 trading days) of the VIX index compared to the historical volatility of VXXB and my synthesized mix of first and second month (M1/M2) VIX futures that I believe corresponds to a 60-day expectation of volatility.

-My synthesized values match up well with VXX’s actuals.
-It is interesting that VXX’s huge yield roll costs don’t show up in this chart.
+My synthesized values match up well with VXXB’s actuals.
+It is interesting that VXXB’s huge contango costs don’t show up in this chart.
 The average of VXX’s historical volatility since January 2009 has been 58%—compared to 102% for VIX.

-I think Barclays’ stated “constant weighted average maturity of one month” is a month shy of reality, and I’d like to see that changed in their literature.
-This product is confusing enough without misstating the duration of its volatility expectation by a factor of two.
+I think Barclays’ stated “constant weighted average maturity of one month” is a month shy of reality.